 Ryan’s personal story is like no other artist in country music today.
 Growing up with a family of eleven in a small town in Floral City, Florida, he joined the Army right after high school.
-After several years of working as a Military Intelligence Analyst, Ryan followed in the footsteps of both of his two older brothers, Steve and Aaron, by attending Warrant Officer Candidate School and flight school.
+After several years of working as a Military Intelligence Analyst, Ryan followed in the footsteps of his two older brothers, Steve and Aaron, by attending Warrant Officer Candidate School and flight school.
 He graduated top of his class in flight school, becoming a Black Hawk Aviator.
-In April 2003, he deployed to Baghdad International Airport in Iraq, and shortly afterward, one of his brothers, Aaron, was deployed just west of him in Fallujah.
+In April 2003, he deployed to Baghdad International Airport in Iraq.
+Shortly afterward, one of his brothers, Aaron, was deployed just west of him in Fallujah.

 On January 8, 2004, Aaron was killed in action when the Medivac helicopter he was a passenger in was shot down by enemy fire.
 Ryan certainly understood mortality and the risks of combat.
 After all, Aaron survived the bloody 1993 battle in Mogadishu, Somalia that became the basis for the movie, Black Hawk Down.
 When Aaron died, however, something changed for Ryan.
 He returned from combat, taking a new position training the next generation of Army aviators and officers at Fort Rucker, Alabama and has not piloted a Black Hawk since that fateful day.

-Ryan recorded the first single of the album “Songs That Save Our Lives” with the West Point Military Academy’s Benny Havens Band.
-The song was short-listed for a GRAMMY Award consideration.
-On the debut album from the West Point Military Academy band, he was named on the cover that states, “Featuring Charlie Daniels and Ryan Weaver.”
-Ryan has several planned performances with the Benny Havens Band throughout the rest of the year.
+Ryan performed on the first single of the album “Songs That Save Our Lives” with the West Point Military Academy’s Benny Havens Band.
+The song was short-listed for a GRAMMY Award consideration in the American Roots category.
+The debut album from the West Point Military Academy band features Charlie Daniels and Ryan Weaver.